-WARD 8 RESPOSIBLE DIRECTORATE/DIVISION RESPOSIBLE PROVICIAL DEPARTMENT ACTIONS ALREADY TAKEN AND PROJECTS IMPLEMENTED(in previous financial years including current financial year) Paving of all roads Infrastructure services Not done Drainage system/water channels in front of houses in the main road Infrastructure services Not yet done Speedy approval of House plans by the Municipality Infrastructure services It takes 2-3 weeks, to be approved.
-Residential sites Office of the Municipal manager (Town planning) Department of human settlement Township establishment in progress Provision of Farming Land Office of the Municipal manager (LED) Department of agriculture Land Audit completed, available camps will be advertised Inspection of commercial buildings ownership Office of the Municipal Manager(Town planning and LED) Department of human settlement Not yet done Fencing of land fill site Community services Department of environmental affairs Not yet done Allocation of refuse bins for households Community services Department of environmental affairs 200 distributed High mass lights and street lights in town Infrastructure services Department of energy Not done Maintenance of high mass lights and street lights Infrastructure services Department of energy Done, by rural maintenance Another school Community services Department of education Not done Swimming pool Community services Department of sports arts and culture Not done
+WARD 8 RESPOSIBLE DIRECTORATE/DIVISION RESPOSIBLE PROVICIAL DEPARTMENT ACTIONS ALREADY TAKEN AND PROJECTS IMPLEMENTED(in previous financial years including current financial year) Drainage system/water channels in front of houses in the main road Infrastructure services Not yet done Speedy approval of House plans by the Municipality Infrastructure services It takes 2-3 weeks, to be approved.
+Residential sites Office of the Municipal manager (Town planning) Department of human settlement 400 sites approved for Tweeling Provision of Farming Land Office of the Municipal manager (LED) Department of agriculture Land audit to conducted and available camps to be advertised Inspection of commercial buildings ownership Office of the Municipal Manager(Town planning and LED) Department of human settlement Not yet done Fencing of land fill site Community services Department of environmental affairs A new landfill site to be identified Allocation of refuse bins for households Community services Department of environmental affairs Previously done by the Municipality High mass lights and street lights in town Infrastructure services Department of energy Not done Another school Community services Department of education Not done Swimming pool Community services Department of sports arts and culture Not done Disability centre Community services Social Development Department to be consulted

-TABLE: 26, Ward 9, Community Needs Action Plan
+TABLE: 36, Ward 9, Community Needs Action Plan

-WARD 9 RESPOSIBLE DIRECTORATE/DIVISION RESPOSIBLE PROVICIAL DEPARTMENT ACTIONS ALREADY TAKEN AND PROJECTS IMPLEMENTED(in previous financial years including current financial year) Installation of solar geysers in every household Infrastructure services Department of energy Not yet done Disable school Office of the mayor Department of education and department of social development Not yet done Creation of employment Office of the Municipal Manager (LED) Department of social development Created through infrastructure projects, EPWP and leanerships Residential sites Office of the Municipal manager(Town planning) Department of human settlement Township establishment in process Upgrading and maintenance of all roads Infrastructure services Department of police, roads and transport.
-COGTA(MIG) Street levelling and maintenance in progress Getting rid of illegal duping Community services Department of environment affairs Notices have been installed in all dumping sites Toilets and water in Ext 7 and bongane Infrastructure services Department of water affairs and COGTA(NIG) Work in progress Municipal offices in ward 9 Office of the Municipal manager(Town planning) Not yet High mass lights Infrastructure services Department of energy Not done Water drainage and storm water systems Infrastructure services COGTA(MIG) Not yet done Change of ownership of sites Office of the Municipal manager(Town planning) Not yet Done Food parcels for the poor household Office of the Mayor Department of social development Assistance from social development is being received Sports facilities Community services Department of sport, arts and culture Not done Commonages Office of the Municipal manager (LED) Department of agriculture Land Audit completed available camps will be advertised Control over stray animals Community services, and office of the Municipal Manager (LED) Department of agriculture Not yet done Upgrading and installation of more advised water meter reading Infrastructure services Department of water affairs Not yet done
+WARD 9 RESPOSIBLE DIRECTORATE/DIVISION RESPOSIBLE PROVICIAL DEPARTMENT ACTIONS ALREADY TAKEN AND PROJECTS IMPLEMENTED(in previous financial years including current financial year) Installation of solar geysers in every household Infrastructure services Department of energy Not yet done Disable school Office of the mayor Department of education and department of social development Not yet done Creation of employment Office of the Municipal Manager (LED) Department of social development Created through infrastructure projects, EPWP and leanerships Residential sites Office of the Municipal manager(Town planning) Department of human settlement 253 sites approved for Villiers Upgrading and maintenance of all roads Infrastructure services Department of police, roads and transport.
+COGTA(MIG) DPRT assisting with Street levelling and maintenance Getting rid of illegal duping Community services Department of environment affairs Notices have been installed in all dumping sites Municipal offices in ward 9 Office of the Municipal manager(Town planning) Not yet High mass lights Infrastructure services Department of energy Not done Water drainage and storm water systems Infrastructure services COGTA(MIG) Not yet done Sports facilities Community services Department of sport, arts and culture Not done Commonages Office of the Municipal manager (LED) Department of agriculture Land audit to conducted and available camps to be advertised Control over stray animals Community services, and office of the Municipal Manager (LED) Department of agriculture By-Laws to be developed Upgrading and installation of more advised water meter reading Infrastructure services Department of water affairs Not yet done